 For the current data structure, external data is divided into external data to IDP, and External data to the Bank.

 External data to IDP corresponds to internal data that were excluded from IDP, and data from other sources, e.g. macroeconomic data.
-For macroeconomic data, in particular, some of the History is stored in IDP (feed from Haver Analytics), while forecasting data, which is produced by the BMO Economics group.
+For macroeconomic data some of the History is stored in IDP (feed from Haver Analytics), while forecasting data, which is produced by the BMO Economics group, is what?

 External data to the Bank refers to external data sources that are collected for a particular group for its internal analysis when the internal data does not suffice the model requirements.
 Different groups may have external data feeds set up at their level.
 Not all these feeds get to IDP.
-For instance, these feeds could come from SNL for financial data, Market data, among other sources.
+For instance, these feeds could come from SNL for financial data, market data, among other sources.

 Data accessibility and availability and reporting capabilities.

-For Model Development and Model Validation: Users can have access to data from IDP and other sources to develop and validate models on the software/platforms: SAS, Dataiku, Excel etc. Therefore, the data is not necessarily all in one place before model development.
+For Model Development and Model Validation: Users can gain access to data from IDP and other sources to develop and validate models on various software and platforms such as SAS, Dataiku, and Excel.
+Therefore, the data is not necessarily all in one place before model development.

 For Model Implementation and Reporting: There are specialized implementation platforms according to the type of model: Stress testing, IFRS9, Adjudication, Basel, among others.
-These platforms pull data from IDP for the most part although the data feeds are supplemented with non IDP sources when there are missing data in IDP from a quality or history perspective.
+For the most part these platforms pull data from IDP, although the data feeds are supplemented with non-IDP sources when there are missing data in IDP from a quality or history perspective.

-Usually only recent data (latest snapshot) is used for implementation purposes, where most feeds are monthly, where every implementation platform has its own data feed, monitoring, etc.
+Usually only recent data (latest snapshot) is used for implementation purposes, where most feeds are monthly, and every implementation platform has its own data feed, monitoring, etc.

-Additionally, there is a data repository in IDP called the Common Data Model (CDM) which has been used mainly for reporting.
+Additionally, there is a data repository in IDP called the Common Data Model (CDM), which has been used mainly for reporting.
 CDM is reconciled and monitored every month.
 As a future capability, the analytical infrastructure will be sourcing from CDM and augmenting the data as appropriate.

 Review of current information/data governance organization and responsibilities